pvonsite/Pacman/README.md

 The maze will include paths, coins, super coins (something that helps you eat Ghosts in a while).
 In the future, the mazes will be researched for random generates, increasing the fun and difficulty of the game.
 Use the keys W, A, S, D to move (can also use the arrow keys, will update in the future).
-The content of versions, updates, and how to move the Ghosts will be updated later.
+The content of versions, updates, and how to move the Ghosts will be updated later (in file Develop Process).